AXHWIN-S1TER/AXHWIN-S1TER/README.md

 ### Hi there 👋

-My name is Ashwin Vijayakumar.Currently learning on deeping learning
+My name is Ashwin Vijayakumar.